 For example, a combat job, such as infantry, or armor, would deploy more often than an administrative job, such as finance clerk, or legal specialist.
 Keep in mind that administrative jobs do deploy, just not quite as often as combat or combat support jobs.

 The average Army deployment rate can range from 12 months deployed, followed by 12 months at home station assignment, to 12 months deployed, 24 months at home.

 It’s worth noting that the Army has made more use than other branches of the "stop-loss" program, which means they keep soldiers beyond their normal separation date if they have been scheduled for a deployment.
 This is affected by a variety of factors but mostly has to do with a shortage of personnel in a given geographic area, a shortage of personnel in a particular job, or escalation of a conflict requiring additional soldiers.

-Why Does the Army Deploy Soldiers So Often?
+Why the Army Deploys Soldiers So Often

 The oldest of all U.S. military branches, the Army was established by the Continental Congress on June 14, 1775.
 Before Sept.
 11, 2001, the Army was organized for large-scale deployments, mostly of mechanized divisions of upwards of 15,000 soldiers each.
 It was time-consuming to deploy such large forces and difficult to do so in a timely fashion.
 The Marines were the branch typically called upon when a situation required deployment on short notice.

 But the Army reorganized its forces into brigade combat teams (BCTs) of a few thousand soldiers, with brigade support battalions (BSBs) serving as combat support.
 By 2007, the Army had reorganized to 42 BCTs and 75 BSBs.
 This new focus on making the Army more nimble has allowed for more frequent deployments.